fboucquez/symbol-bootstrap/docs/run.md

       The health check process handles 'repeat' and custom 'openPort' services.

+      Although it's highly possible your node is connected to the internet, this is an OFFLINE command as it health checks the local nodes and services.

   --pullImages
       It pulls the images from DockerHub when running the configuration.
 It only affects alpha/dev docker images.